 A non-religious committal is led by a celebrant rather than a priest.
 They won’t say prayers or read from the Bible.
 Instead, they read poems or say a speech, which the person’s family may have chosen.

-Can you choose what happens at the committal service?
+Can you choose what happens at the funeral committal?

 Yes, but how much you can change it depends on the type of funeral.